Canon 1Ds Mark III vs Leica M Typ 240

 - More detailed LCD: Has a higher resolution rear screen (920k vs 230k dots).

 - More compact: Is smaller (139x80mm vs 150x160mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 705g or 51 percent) and is thus easier to take along.

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More affordable: Was released into a lower priced segment (13 percent cheaper at launch).

 - More modern: Reflects 5 years of technical progress since the 1Ds Mark III launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the M Typ 240 is the clear winner of the contest (11 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M Typ 240 emerges as the winner of the match-up (11 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.